Kotlin/kotlinx.coroutines/docs/flow.md

 ## Asynchronous Flow

-Suspending functions asynchronously returns a single value, but how can we return multiple asynchronously computed values?
+A suspending function asynchronously returns a single value, but how can we return multiple asynchronously computed values?
 This is where Kotlin Flows come in.

 ### Representing multiple values